BF528/project-2-project-2-dachsund/README.md

 20210224 proj2 data curator notes.txt: outlines the commands used to initially process the sample and set up the GIT repository.
 This is NOT a shell script, merely an outline of the command that were used in command line.

+library_size.py: Python script to calculate average library size for the 8 samples looked at.
+(Data curator).
+Will print the minimum, maximum, and average library size.
+Expects info files to be in a subdirectory "prep_reads_info" in the current working directory.
+Library size of P0_1 is loaded in by default WITHOUT an info file.